Providing Quality Dementia Care

 This module focuses on improving the quality of life for persons living with Dementia and their caregivers.
 The Learning Objectives for this module are to:

 - Identify and develop a behaviour care Plan

 - Provide knowledge on using restraints in a residential care setting

 - Be aware of caregiver stress and support

-All taught modules will be delivered in a collaborative learning environment using team-based learning, simulation, role plays and case study’s to facilitate learning.
+All taught modules will be delivered in a collaborative learning environment using team-based learning, experience and ideas sharing, group discussion and case studies to facilitate learning.
 Practical skills will be refined in tutorial sessions and throughout the industrial attachment.